vectordotdev/vector/website/content/en/docs/about/under-the-hood/architecture/buffering-model.md

 consume only a few megabytes if events were small, but could balloon to hundreds of megabytes if the events were in the kilobytes size range.
 This means that the memory usage profile might change substantially if the data being processed by Vector changes upstream and grows in size unexpectedly.
+The size of events is fluid, and based off the internal representation used by Vector.
+As a rule of thumb for capacity planning, you can estimate the size of an event by how large it would be when encoded to JSON, without any compression.

 Additionally, in-memory buffers are not durable.
 While Vector provides features like [end-to-end acknowledgements][e2e_acks] to ensure that sources don't acknowledge events until they